Brazil: Social Justice and Sustainable Development

 One semester of Portuguese or two semesters of a college-level Romance language other than Portuguese.

 The coursework for the Brazil: Social Justice and Sustainable Development program spans a wide range of subjects, from Portuguese language study and history to economics and gender studies.
-Before leaving for the semester, students are strongly encouraged to learn as much as they can about Brazil (by reading Brazilian newspapers, watching movies, etc.) in order to acquaint themselves with the country's social and political ethos.
 In addition to intensive language classes and lectures, students take a research methods and ethics seminar to develop research and cross-cultural communication skills.
 During the final month of the semester, students leverage their collective knowledge and skills to complete an Independent Study Project (ISP).

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.